 Interestingly, the Pella in Iowa was founded in 1847 by 800 Dutch immigrants seeking religious freedom.
 Their minister Dominee Hendrik P. Scholte knew his church history and decided to name the new city after its Perean counterpart.
 Pella, old and new, still stands as a symbol of refuge and hope in a time of great crisis.

-Mark Wilson is the director of the Asia Minor Research Center in Antalya, Turkey, and is the host for BAS’s tours of Turkey, including The Archaeology of Paul in Turkey.
-Mark received his doctorate in Biblical Studies from the University of South Africa (Pretoria), where he serves as a Research Fellow in the Department of Old Testament and Biblical Archaeology.
-He is currently Visiting Professor of Early Christianity at Regent University and leads field studies in Turkey for several universities and seminaries.
-He is the author of Charts on the Book of Revelation, the revising editor of The Cities of St. Paul, editor of Constantinople and the Scenery of the Seven Churches of Asia Minor and the author of “The Book of Revelation” in the Zondervan Illustrated Bible Backgrounds Commentary.
-Professor Wilson also served as a consultant for “The First Christians” in the History Channel’s “Lost Worlds” series.
+Mark Wilson is the director of the Asia Minor Research Center in Antalya, Turkey, and is the host for BAS’s tours of Turkey.
+Mark received his doctorate in Biblical studies from the University of South Africa (Pretoria), where he serves as a research fellow in Biblical archaeology.
+He is currently Visiting Professor of Early Christianity at Regent University and Associate Professor Extraordinary of New Testament at Stellenbosch University.
+He leads field studies in Turkey and the eastern Mediterranean for university, seminary and church groups.
+He is the author of Biblical Turkey: A Guide to the Jewish and Christian Sites of Asia Minor and Victory through the Lamb: A Guide to Revelation in Plain Language.
+He is a frequent lecturer at BAS’s Bible Fests.

 When this did not occur and they realized that the time of Jesus’ return was not yet at hand, they decided to go back to Jerusalem to rebuild their sanctuary on the site of the ancient Upper Room—where the Last Supper had been held, where the apostles returned after witnessing Jesus’ ascension on the Mount of Olives and where Peter delivered his Pentecost sermon as recorded in Acts 2.
 It was this site on which they made their synagogue.
 They were free to do this because they enjoyed a certain religious freedom from the Romans (religio licita) inasmuch as they were Jews who confessed Jesus as their Messiah, and not gentile converts.”